 Being in business is one thing.
 Getting into the right business is another.
-As I once heard, “Getting into something is much easier than getting out of something.”
+As Donald Rumsfeld said, “It is easier to get into something than to get out of it.”

-Five Questions to Get You On the Right Track
+Five Questions to Get You on the Right Track

 To help you get a better idea of what business is right for you, take some time to answer the following questions:

-- What are you good at?
+1. What are you good at?

-- What do you know a lot about?
+2. What do you know a lot about?

-- What have you heard others say you’re good at?
+3. What have you heard others say you’re good at?

-- What special interest do you have?
+4. What particular interest do you have?

 What to Do After Finding a Key Interest